Katb33/disboard-scraper-Patched-/README.md

 py botcls.py
 ```
 then it should work with ya, note that it might have some bugs, dont expect that much from beginner programmer, but i scraped like 40k Invites with it

+its open source, means u can use it, not steal it >: